Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

     ##   tbl <- topTable(efit, coef=2)
     ##   ids <- tbl[["ID"]]
     ##
-    ## as part of a more extensive work flow.
+    ## as part of a more extensive workflow.
     > ids <- c("39730_at", "1635_at", "1674_at", "40504_at", "40202_at")

     ## load libraries as sources of annotation